NSLS-II/scientific-python-cookiecutter/docs/source/preliminaries.rst

 Getting Started
 ===============

-At the end of this section you will have:
+In this section you will:

-* Signed up for Github
+* Sign up for Github.
-* Generated a scaffold for your new Python project
+* Generate a scaffold for your new Python project.
-* Uploaded it to GitHub
+* Upload it to GitHub.
-* Installed your new Python project for development
+* Install your new Python project for development.

 Then, in the next section, we will begin to move your scientific code into that template.